realworldocaml/book/en/functors.md

   end
 ```

-When we choose our interfaces that are aligned with the standards of
+If the input interface for your functor is aligned with the standards
-our libraries, we don't need to construct a custom module to feed to
+of the libraries you use, then you don't need to construct a custom
-the functor.
-In this case, for example, we can directly use the `Int`
+module to feed to the functor.
+In this case, we can directly use the
-or `String` modules provided by Core.
+`Int` or `String` modules provided by Core.

 ```ocaml
 # module Int_interval = Make_interval(Int) ;;